Inscryption-Online-Multiplayer/inscr-onln-plus/README.md

 -   End Turn: End your turn if possible
 -   Toggle Hammer: Toggle the hammer if possible
 -   Quick Host: Quickly host a room using the default info
--   Quick Test: Quicky test a deck using the default info
+-   Quick Test: Quicky test a deck using the default info. :test_tube:
 -   Open Deck Editor: Open the Deck Editor using the menu button
 -   Open Game Directory: Open the Game Directory using the menu button
 -   Open Host Menu: Open the Host menu using the menu button